GoogleCloudPlatform/cloud-bigtable-examples/java/simple-cli/README.md

 # Bigtable Sample app packaging test

-This is a sample app using the HBase native API to interact with Cloud Bigtable (anviltop).
+This is a sample app using the HBase native API to interact with Cloud Bigtable.

 ## Install

 You can Install the dependencies using maven.

-First download the Cloud Bigtable client library and install it in your maven repository:
+First download the Cloud Bigtable client library and install it in your maven
+repository:

     $ gsutil -m cp -R gs://cloud-bigtable-eap .
     $ cd cloud-bigtable-eap/jars/current/
-    $ mvn install:install-file -Dfile=bigtable-hbase-0.1.3.jar -DgroupId=com.google.bigtable.anviltop -DartifactId=bigtable-hbase -Dversion=0.1.3 -Dpackaging=jar -DgeneratePom=true
+    $ mvn install:install-file -Dfile=bigtable-hbase-0.1.3.jar \
+        -DgroupId=com.google.bigtable.anviltop \
+        -DartifactId=bigtable-hbase \
+        -Dversion=0.1.3 -Dpackaging=jar -DgeneratePom=true

 Then you can clone the repository and build the sample: